adesai1000/Inferno/README.md

   - Of others
   - Of yourself
   - Of truth
-- This boss cannot be beaten.
+- This demon cannot be beaten.
 Its victory is inevitable, and its strike shatters the reality of the nightmare.

 ---

-## 🌅 Ending: Awakening
+## 🌅 Ending: Salvation

 You return to Limbo, but the bedroom is no longer dark, distorted, and oppressive.